The summer 2018 program at Poet's Beach will be open July 12 - August 26, 2018

 - Possession or use of glass or other breakable containers is prohibited within the designated in-water and beach areas.

 - Animals are prohibited within the designated in-water and beach area.
-This prohibition does not apply to service animals while performing their qualifying services, nor to animals while during the official performance of police or rescue activities.
+This prohibition does not apply to service animals while performing their qualifying services, nor to animals serving in the course of the official performance of police or rescue activities.

 Can I reserve Poet’s Beach for a private event?